NSLS-II/docs/source/remote-access.rst

 #.
 You will shown a list of beamlines that you have access to.
 Choose one.

 #.
 To start a new notebook, select a "kernel" from the menu at the top-right.
 A
-   typical example is named like "CHX (stable)".
+   typical example is named like "CHX (current)".

    .. image:: _static/jupyterhub-kernel-menu.png
       :align: center